PhHermann/LDJump/README.md

     E-Mail: philipp.hermann@jku.at

 ## Dependencies & System Requirements
-This package makes use of several functions of other R-packages, as well as of the software packages [PhiPack](<https://www.maths.otago.ac.nz/~dbryant/software.html>) and it can optionally also make use of [LDhat](<https://github.com/auton1/LDhat>) in order to decrease the runtime of **LDJump**.
-Here we provide a list of used R-packages as well as other software packages:
+This package makes use of several functions of other R-packages, of the software package [PhiPack](<https://www.maths.otago.ac.nz/~dbryant/software.html>), and it can optionally also make use of [LDhat](<https://github.com/auton1/LDhat>) in order to decrease the runtime of **LDJump**.
+Here we provide a list of used R-packages, as well as, other software packages:

 * Unix Operating System
 * R (>= 2.10)